daniel-robotics/ros_catkin_ws/README.md

 ## Usage:
 1. Install ROS using the **ros_noetic_scripts** package, or create your own **~/.rosconfig** file.
 See here: https://github.com/daniel-utilities/ros-noetic-scripts
-2. Create a new repo based on this template, and clone it to your machine (git clone ....)
+2. Create a new repo based on this template, and clone it to your machine: `git clone --recursive URL`
 3. Edit the file: **config/depends.conf** .
 Add here any external dependencies which are required by your ROS project.
 Supports 3 kinds of dependencies:
      - APT_PACKAGES: packages to be installed through apt-get.
 Always prefer to install ROS packages this way if possible.
 Typically ROS packages in APT are listed as ros-noetic-PKG.
      - ROS_PACKAGES: ROS sources to be downloaded to the project's **src/** directory.
 Missing dependencies will be downloaded recursively.
 Any packages already installed to the global ROS installation will be skipped.
 See available packages at https://index.ros.org/packages/ .